 Compressor dehumidifiers work best in warmer climates, as the condenser must be cooler than room temperature.
 They’re less suited to cold climates and can be bulky and noisy, so it’s important to consider their placement in your home.

 If you need to control basement humidity, a desiccant dehumidifier is a good choice.
 Desiccant dehumidifiers use a desiccant wheel to remove moisture, rather like the way silica gel keeps food items moisture-free.
 A built-in heater restores the wheel’s ability to absorb moisture.

 Since thermoelectric dehumidifiers aren’t designed to remove as much moisture as compressors or desiccants, they’re best suited for small spaces such as closets and bathrooms.
-For this reason, a thermoelectric dehumidifier is probably not your best option for controlling basement humidity.

 Consider the following when looking for dehumidifiers: